ossec/ossec-docs/docs/manual/non-technical-overview.rst

 Getting started with OSSEC
 ==========================

-OSSEC is a full platform to monitor and control your systems.
-It mixes together all the aspects of HIDS (host-based intrusion detection), log monitoring and SIM/SIEM together in a simple, powerful and open source solution.
+OSSEC is a platform to monitor and control your systems.
+It mixes together all the aspects of HIDS (host-based intrusion detection), log monitoring, and SIM/SIEM together in a simple, powerful, and open source solution.

 Key Benefits